jonathan-fielding/SimpleStateManager/README.md

 Documentation can be found at http://www.simplestatemanager.com

 ##Browser Support
-Version 3.x of SimpleStateManager and above supports the following browsers:
+Version 4.x of SimpleStateManager is built in ES6 so for the majority of browsers will require being transpiled to work accross different browsers.
+In its transpiled form SimpleStateManager supports:

 * Internet Explorer 10+ (Internet Explorer 9 should work if you use a matchMedia polyfill)
 * Google Chrome